Page Updated on February 10, 2023

 It’s Valeria here, from Symonds Training.
 Welcome to Day 1 of Freelance Trainers BootCamp!

-Thank you for so much for joining us on Day 1 of the freelance trainers Bootcamp, where you’ll learn all about creating effective lessons!
+Thank you so much for joining us on Day 1 of the freelance trainers Bootcamp, where you’ll learn all about creating effective lessons!

 In the next 5 Days, we will cover these areas: